midstem/calendar/README.md

 .dropdown - styles the container that wraps dropdown items

-.dropdown-item - styles the items of dropdown
+.dropdown-item - styles the dropdown items

 .row - styles the container that wraps cells